allero-io/allero/README.md

 2. Once the token is generated, run `export ALLERO_GITHUB_TOKEN={YOUR_TOKEN}`.
 - When running Allero from GitHub Actions, the PAT should be stored as an [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+3. Fetch your private repositories: `allero fetch githib {your_repo}`

+### Fetching private repositories from Gitlab
+Fetching data from a private GitLab group requires an access token.
+1. Create a GitLab Access Token with access to the repos you want to scan.
+More information about how to create a GitLab Token can be found [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)
+Generate the token with the following permissions:
+    - [x]  read_api
+2. Once the token is generated, run `export ALLERO_GITLAB_TOKEN={YOUR_TOKEN}`.
+3. Fetch your private repositories: `allero fetch gitlab {your_repo}`

 ## Next Steps
 ### ⛔️ Fail a PR on violation